Dave Hill (politician): Educational activism

 In 1989, Hill set up the independent-left research unit, the Institute for Education Policy Studies and co-founded and chaired the Hillcole Group of Radical Left Educators between 1989 and 2001.
 Affiliated writers and academics sustained Marxist and socialist educational analysis and policy formulation in Britain, through its publications of two books and thirteen booklets, published by Tufnell Press between 1990 and 2002.
 It included Caroline Benn Mike Cole, Glenn Rikowski and for the first few years, Gaby Weiner and Stephen Ball.
 It also included some activists from the Socialist Teachers Alliance.

-In March 2003, Hill founded the Journal of Critical Education Policy Studies a free online refereed international journal, which he manages and chief edits, with Peter McLaren co-editing.
-It has become one of the widest circulation English language online refereed education policy journals, with more than a million downloads (as of March 2014) since 2003.
+In March 2003, Hill founded the Journal of Critical Education Policy Studies a free online refereed international journal, which he manages and chief edits.
+It has become one of the widest circulation English language online refereed education policy journals, with more than two million free downloads since 2003.
 He is also series editor for Routledge Studies in Education, Neoliberalism, and Marxism.
-He has cowritten or co-edited a number of books and articles with Mike Cole, Glenn Rikowski and Peter McLaren, and, more recently, with Deb Kelsh and Sheila Macrine, and Kostas Skordoulis and was Chair and then Program Chair of the Marxist Analysis of Schools and Society (MASSES) Special Interest Group of the American Educational Research Association between 2006–2010.
+He has cowritten or co-edited a number of books and articles with Mike Cole, Glenn Rikowski, Peter McLaren, Deb Kelsh, Sheila Macrine, and Kostas Skordoulis and was chair and then Program Chair of the Marxist Analysis of Schools and Society (MASSES) Special Interest Group of the American Educational Research Association between 2006 and 2010.